Never forget: 9/11 Memorial Stair climb honors lives of first responders

 RELATED: Remembering 9/11 across East Tennessee: A look back seventeen years later

-In addition to the 343 firefighters, 60 police officers, and 10 EMS are honored died in those attacks.
+In addition to the 343 firefighters, the 60 police officers and 10 EMS responders who died in those attacks are also honored.

 Onsite registration is at 7:30 a.m.
 The climb event is open to firefighters, EMS, police, military and anyone qualified as a first responder.